scalabel/scalabel/doc/src/format.rst

 * labels

+    * index: index of the label in an image or a video
     * manualShape: whether the shape of the label is created or modified manually
     * manualAttributes: whether the attribute of the label is created or modified manually